tgstation/common_core/Species of the Galaxy/Moths/Organization of the Grand Nomad Fleet.md

 ### Procurement Division (PD)

->"You can always count on getting some sweet deals done when they come around - stuff you can rarely find anywhere else this side of the galaxy.
-Just try not to look like a sucker - they will rip you off if they can."
+>"Hope you know how to haggle, they'll rip you off if you let them.
+But they got stuff you won't find anywhere this side of the galaxy."
 -Heard around a trading post in the Spinward sector

 The Procurement Division has the gargantuan task of maintaining the fleet supplied with everything it needs from spare parts to food and anything inbetween.
 It is the second largest division in the fleet.
 Their assignments include all parts of the process from production to manufacturing and distribution.